 How does the exhibition program come about?

 The museum’s program is compiled by director and curator Nanda van den Berg in collaboration with Huis Marseille’s assistant curators and/or guest curators.

 Are there any vacancies at the moment?

 Because the museum works with a small staff (and usually without trainees), vacancies are rare.
 If there is a job opening, it is usually communicated through our social media channels.

-Can I do an internship in Huis Marseille?
+Can I do an internship or apply via the Erasmus Internship Programme in Huis Marseille?

-No, we do not have any positions for interns.
+No, we do not have any positions for interns or Erasmus students.

 Why is the museum called ‘Huis Marseille’?